 I was lucky enough to spend one semester at the Department of Applied Linguistics in Groningen, where I chose to follow the modules of Research Methodology, Teaching Methodology, and Theories of Second Language Development.
 Learning and comparing different theories of language learning, acquisition, and development enabled us to think critically about the discussed issues and also taught us how to conduct our own research.

-The Applied Linguistics MA in Groningen really excels due to the
+The Applied Linguistics MA track in Groningen really excels due

-students.
-All in all, the learning community is very inclusive and
+to the students.
+All in all, the learning community is very

-constructive.
-The classes taught me to think critically and also
+inclusive and constructive.
+The classes taught me to think

-contributed towards the development of my academic English skills.
+critically and also contributed towards the development of my

-There is also a strong emphasis on a very collaborative approach,
+academic English skills.
+There is also a strong emphasis on a very

-which I thoroughly enjoyed.
-The semester I spent in Groningen
+collaborative approach, which I thoroughly enjoyed.
+The semester I

 person as I was privileged enough to spend half a year in a very international environment, which enriched my academic skills as well as my general knowledge.
 The university and city of Groningen have been the perfect choice for me and I could only recommend studying there!

-I ended up choosing the MA in Applied Linguistics due to my interest in language as such and particularly my interest for finding the best method of teaching and learning second languages.
+I ended up choosing the MA track Applied Linguistics due to my interest in language as such and particularly my interest for finding the best method of teaching and learning second languages.

-The degree at RUG appealed to me as it balances theory and practice incredibly well.
-Simultaneously, I was looking for a program that was affordable and did not exceed the span of one year.
-I cannot say I have been disappointed: the instructors are experts in their field whilst lectures and seminars are well-balanced in their emphasis on theory, and individual and group assignments.
+The degree at UG appealed to me as it balances theory and practice incredibly well.
+Simultaneously, I was looking for a programme that was affordable and did not exceed the span of one year.
+I cannot say I have been disappointed: the instructors are experts in their field, and lectures and seminars are well-balanced in their emphasis on theory, and individual and group assignments.
 This keeps the seminars very engaging as there is always room for debate within the group.
-As with any MA program, it is a lot of work.
+As with any MA programme, it is a lot of work.
 However, the studying certainly contributes to our academic development.
 A question I frequently hear is: “What is applied linguistics?
 Are you going to be a teacher?”
-The actual options are much broader: following the completion of The MA, you will be an expert in teaching languages.
+The actual options are much broader: following the completion of The MA track, you will be an expert in teaching languages.
 This enables you, for instance, to work in a language centres, as an advisor as on how to acquire language, or as a researcher.

 Are you a non-EU/EEA student from Russia, India or Indonesia, starting a Master's programme at the Faculty of Arts?
 If so, you could qualify for the University of Groningen OTS/Talent Grant, Faculty of Arts, a partial scholarship which helps you to finance your studies.